 Learn About The AHA

 The Affordable Housing Alliance (AHA) was founded in 1991 with the clear goal of addressing Monmouth County’s affordable housing shortage.
-Through the hard work and dedication of our talented team of difference-makers, the AHA has grown into a 501c(3) non-profit with more than $20 million in annual operations, an ‘exemplary’ rating from NeighborWorks America, and a well-rooted footprint in New Jersey.
+Through the hard work and dedication of our talented team of difference-makers, the AHA has grown into a 501c(3) non-profit with more than $10 million in annual operations, an ‘exemplary’ rating from NeighborWorks America, and a well-rooted footprint in New Jersey.
 While our organization continues to grow, the AHA’s commitment to supporting the Garden State’s housing and utility challenges remains unchanged.

 Have a question?
 We can be reached by calling (732) 389-2958.

-The AHA was founded in 1991 to provide housing, programs, and other services supporting low-to-moderate income individuals and families.
+The AHA was founded in 1991 to provide housing, programs, and other services supporting low-to-moderate-income individuals and families.

 The AHA provides educational workshops and one-on-one counseling for potential first-time home buyers.
-Over 1,000 qualified families and individuals have purchased their first home with the assistance of the AHA.

 The AHA assists individuals with the application process to secure temporary assistance to pay their home energy bills.

-The work of the AHA has been recognized at local, state and national levels including the Governor’s Award for Housing Excellence, the New Jersey Department of Community Affairs, the National Association of Housing and Redevelopment Officials and the NAACP President’s Community Service Award.
+The work of the AHA has been recognized at local, state, and national levels including the Governor’s Award for Housing Excellence, the New Jersey Department of Community Affairs, the National Association of Housing and Redevelopment Officials, and the NAACP President’s Community Service Award.

 The Affordable Housing Alliance’s goal is to expand affordable housing resources for residents who need them.
 This task is accomplished through inter-agency cooperation and partnership, and all facets of real estate development, from consultation and acquisition to construction, renovation, and management.